Easy Unstuffed Cabbage Roll Casserole: A Time-Saving Taste of Home

 cabbage roll casserole ingredients on a baking sheet.

-1. Brown the ground beef in a large skillet over medium high heat.
+1. Brown the ground beef in a large skillet over medium-high heat.
 Drain off fat.
+Chop the cabbage head into small bite-sized pieces.

 browned ground beef in a skillet.